openzipkin/brave/flume-zipkin-collector-sink/README.md

 # flume-zipkin-collector-sink #

-Latest release available in Maven central: 2.0.2 You normally don't have to include this in a project through Maven but can download the JAR from [here](http://search.maven.org/#search%7Cga%7C1%7Cbrave) to add it to the Flume Agent class path.
+Latest release available in Maven central: 2.1.0 You normally don't have to include this in a project through Maven but can download the flume distribution jar from [here](http://search.maven.org/#search%7Cga%7C1%7Cflume-zipkin-collector-sink) to add it to the Flume Agent class path.